Only 250 will be made in total, with half-finished in Cosmos Black and half in Electric Blue metallic.

 Inside, the pick-up benefits from ‘six-pack’ leather seats with suede-like ‘Alston’ inserts, with a limited edition number and the SVP logo also stitched into the headrests.

 Ian Cowie, Sales Manager at Pentagon Mitsubishi in Lincoln said: “The new Mitsubishi L200 Barbarian SVP is one of the rarest and most eye-catching vehicles we’ve ever seen.
 It looks fantastic and is amazing to drive.
-We invite anyone who’s interested to call us as soon as possible – we have a very limited number available and we expect them all to go quickly".
+We invite anyone interested to call us as soon as possible – we have a very limited number available and we expect them all to go quickly".

 The Mitsubishi L200 Barbarian SVP is priced from £28,479 (excluding VAT) for both the blue and black editions.
 For more details, visit Pentagon Mitsubishi on Outer Circle Road in Lincoln or call the team on 01522 411249.